Kuznetsov NK-4

 The Kuznetsov NK-4 is a turboprop engine, designed by the Kuznetsov Design Bureau.

 Development

 Development of the NK-4 began on September 27, 1955 at the Kuznetsov Design Bureau.
-Factory tests where passed on April 17, 1956 and state tests where passed in 1957.
+Factory tests were passed on April 17, 1956 and state tests were passed in 1957.
 At the time, the NK-4 was considered an economical and technologically advanced engine.

 A modified version of the NK-4 that improved in terms of service life and efficiency, the NK-4A, passed factory tests in October 1957.
-State tests of the NK-4A where passed in June 1959.
+State tests of the NK-4A were passed in June 1959.